rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 The application layer could also be seen as the service layer of your application.
 It can contain service classes that help with executing business rules on aggregates in your domain layer.
-It will load an aggregate from the domain repository, run an operation on the aggregate and if the operation was successful, persist the aggregate again.
+It will load an aggregate from the domain repository, run an operation on the aggregate, and if the operation was successful, persist the aggregate again.
 The application layer can also handle the collecting and dispatching of domain events so other systems can listen in on the changes that have happened in your domain.

 The only rule to keep here is that the application code only depends on code in the domain and application layer.
-If communication with an outside system is needed the application layer can supply an interface and dto's objects that can be implemented in the infrastructure layer.
+If communication with an outside system is needed the application layer can supply an interface and DTO objects that can be implemented in the infrastructure layer.
 By doing so the application layer stays in control of the protocol and can be tested without the outside systems present.
-If you want to test application layer you can either make use of unit or acceptance tests.
+If you want to test the application layer you can either make use of unit or acceptance tests.

 > There is no single way to build an application layer.
 You can make one of from service classes but you could also use
-> commands and command handlers, usecase classes or any other pattern that fits your needs.
+> commands and command handlers, use-case classes, or any other pattern that fits your needs.

 ## Infrastructure layer

-Most applications have to communicate with external systems like databases, message queue's, API's and so on.
-These systems can make testing your application and domain layer very hard, if you don't separate them properly from these layers.
+Most applications have to communicate with external systems like databases, message queues, APIs, and so on.
+These systems can make testing your application and domain layer very hard if you don't separate them properly from these layers.

-The infrastructure layer has any code that handles as example, the following tasks:
+The infrastructure layer has any code that handles as an example, the following tasks:

-- Handing HTTP requests
+- Handling HTTP requests
 - Talking to external API's
 - Sending emails and notifications
 - Persisting data in the database